Archive-TLMT/arcmedia/arcmedia/draft.md

 Archive formats usually include parameteric meta-data within the format.
-Consequently, subtypes of archive SHOULD NOT specify the same information as parameters to the type.
+Consequently, subtypes of archive SHOULD NOT specify the same information as type parameters.

 Some archive formats are very old, or are designed to be backwards-compatible with older formats, and as such might not have